ScanMix: Learning from Severe Label Noise via Semantic Clustering and Semi-Supervised Learning: Method

 \subsection{ScanMix}

-The gist of our proposed ScanMix (Fig.~\ref{fig:scanmix}) method is the learning of image representations that: 1) warrant an effective clustering of images with appearance and classification similarities, 2) enable the identification of samples containing noisy labels in the training set, and 3) allow the training of accurate classifiers that are robust to the severe noisy labels in the training set.
-To achieve these goals, ScanMix training is formulated with an EM algorithm that uses a latent random variable $z_{ji} \in \{0,1\}$ which indicates if a sample $\mathbf{x}_j$ belongs to the set of $K$ nearest neighbours (KNN) of $\mathbf{x}_i$, estimated with the Euclidean distance.
-The classifier trained by ScanMix is parameterised by $\theta = \{\psi, \phi \}$, and represented by
+The proposed ScanMix training algorithm (Fig.~\ref{fig:scanmix}) is formulated with an EM algorithm that uses a latent random variable $z_{ji} \in \{0,1\}$ which indicates if a sample $\mathbf{x}_j$ belongs to the set of $K$ nearest neighbours (KNN) of $\mathbf{x}_i$, estimated with the Euclidean distance.